PANTHER Installation Guide¤

 # For installation with specific extras

-pip install -e ".[tests]" # Install with testing dependencies
+pip install --no-cache -e ".[tests]" # Install with testing dependencies

-pip install -e ".[lint]" # Install with linting dependencies
+pip install --no-cache -e ".[lint]" # Install with linting dependencies

 Verify Installation¤